awesomebrownies/morse-autoincorrect/JOURNAL.md

   }
 }
 ```
 After compiling and uploading the code, the speaker didn't produce any sound.
 However, upon "jiggling" the 5V wire, a flat tone can be heard.
+For some reason, pressing the button also changed the tone of the sound being played.

 *1.5 hours spent*